Take a look at the first paragraph of an article someone submitted to one of my other blogs:

 And if it’s not a new concept, can I give some idea when it started?
 Mentioning Earth Day provides some idea of when the public may have started to care about the environment.

 Likewise, the paragraph ought to say something more about sustainable design than that it’s not a new fad.
-The rest of the original article doesn’t say much about it.
-Why not treat it like the subject of a more informative article?

 “Concrete jungle” evokes urban areas with a dense concentration of high-rise buildings.
 The rest of the article makes no mention of them.
 I suspect green housing design appears mostly in neighborhoods of single-family dwellings and low-rise apartments.